Just Dance 2022: Gameplay

-As with the previous installments of the franchise, players must mimic the on-screen dancer's choreography to a chosen song using either motion controllers (excluding the ninth generation consoles and Stadia) or the game's associated smartphone app.
+As with the previous installments of the franchise, players must mimic the on-screen dancer's choreography to a chosen song using either motion controllers (PlayStation Move and PlayStation Camera on PlayStation 4, Kinect on Xbox One, and Joy-Con on Nintendo Switch) or the game's associated smartphone app.
 The Stadia version also allows the use of a gamepad and a keyboard for menu navigation.

-Its user interface and features are largely identical to those of Just Dance 2019, Just Dance 2020 and Just Dance 2021, with the mechanics being the same as 2021.
+Its user interface and features are largely identical to those of Just Dance 2019, Just Dance 2020 and Just Dance 2021, with no new features added.

-Unlike the other games, the game features 3D pre-rendered backgrounds. (not stereoscopic.)

 Soundtrack

 The following songs appear on Just Dance 2022: